eugenetitov/social-ladder/README.md

-Urban Dictionary: social ladder https://www.urbandictionary.com/define.php?term=social%20ladder social ladder – n.
+Urban Dictionary: social ladder https://www.urbandictionary.com/define.php?term=social%20ladder social ladder â€“ n.
 Metaphorical ladder that nonlosers are continuously trying to climb. analogy The social ladder is like Mount Everest: Lots of people try to climb ...
 SocialLadder | LinkedIn
 https://www.linkedin.com/company/socialladder
 Learn about working at SocialLadder.
 Join LinkedIn today for free.
 See who you know at SocialLadder, leverage your professional network, and get hired.